coordt/labtest/docs/admin/how_it_works.rst

 **Create experiment space.** The step creates a space to store files it might need.
 The space is at ``/testing/<app name>/<instance name>``\ .

 **Trigger build.** The result of this step is a compiled Docker image.
-Test Lab has a :ref:`built-in process <builtin_build_process:Built-in build process>`\ , or you can use your own existing process that generates the image.
+Test Lab has a :ref:`built-in process <reference/builtin_build_process:Built-in build process>`\ , or you can use your own existing process that generates the image.

 **Create container from image.** There are two parts to this: creating an environment file and creating the container.
 The environment file is automatically generated from the values in :ref:`configuration:environment`, plus a few extras: